In Guatemala we are located in Santiago Atitlán, one of the many villages around lake Atitlán (4h drive from Guatemala City and not far from Antigua).

 Check out our blog to read the latest updates!

-Tourism is growing rapidly in Central America and Santiago Atitlan is surrounded by several increasingly-popular villages.
-Across the community, there is an ever-growing desire to learn English as a way to benefit from tourism and enrich future opportunities by broadening studies and creating access to a wider range of jobs
+Tourism is growing rapidly in Central America and Santiago Atitlán is surrounded by several increasingly-popular villages.
+Across the community, there is an ever-growing desire to learn English as a way to benefit from tourism and enrich future opportunities by broadening studies and creating access to a wider range of jobs.

-Volunteers are expected to pay for their accommodation however, the price is affordable.
-We suggest staying with host families.
+Volunteers are expected to pay for their accommodation however, the price is very affordable.
+We suggest staying with host families from Santiago Atitlán.
 There are no additional costs asked by One, Two… Tree! and all your costs are paid directly to the host family.

 With the host family, you will get a room, shower, and internet whilst with some families, it is possible to ask for cooked meals to be provided too.
 We will share the information about each host family during the interview process as well as our tips on living in Santiago.

 Your host family will give you a warm welcome and you will have a wonderful stay during your time with them.
 Staying with a family allows you to get a truly local experience of the culture and traditions of the country and local community.

 The usual accommodation costs range from 100$ (USD) to 300$ (USD) a month based on your preferences for privacy, meals, etc...
 We can arrange for someone to pick you up at Guatemala City airport for an additional cost or we can share the other options to reach Santiago Atitlán with you.